 To clean laminated (e.g. Volcanic Black) plywood surfaces, use a microfibre cloth to remove fingerprints, smudges, or other marks.
 For more stubborn marks, slightly damp the cloth or use a small amount of Sticky Stuff Remover.

 To clean the aluminium ‘v’-sliders, remove them from the rack before gently washing and rubbing clean with warm water and a drop of dish-soap.
 Do not use a scouring-pad or sponge, as these will scratch.
 Rinse clean with water and thoroughly dry before re-inserting into the rack.

 Plywood is a fantastic material to both work with and look at.
 However, being a natural product, it must be looked after properly!

-We use robust exterior-grade birch plywood, so using bikes with wet tyres or placing the rack on damp grass is absolutely fine.
-That said, our racks should not be exposed to long-periods of moisture, rain, or humidity.
+We use robust exterior-grade birch plywood, so using bikes with wet tyres or occasionally placing the rack on damp grass is absolutely fine.
+That said, our racks should not be exposed to periods of damp, rain, or humidity.

 Due to high demand, it is not uncommon for our products to be out-of-stock.
 We’re a small team making our racks in the UK – sometimes things take longer than expected!